omniV1/CST-321/Documentation/Topic4/memoryManagment.md

 7. Calculate PA using Physical Page Number and Page Offset: If the PTE is valid, the physical address is calculated by combining the frame number from the PTE with the page offset.

-8. utput Physical Address: The program displays the calculated physical address, satisfying the requirement to show the resultant physical memory address as a hexadecimal number.
+8. Output Physical Address: The program displays the calculated physical address, satisfying the requirement to show the resultant physical memory address as a hexadecimal number.

 9. Handle page fault: If the PTE is not valid, which means the page is not in physical memory, the flowchart indicates a page fault.
 This would generally trigger a process to load the page from secondary storage (disk), but for your program's purpose, this step could simply indicate that the page is "Currently on Disk."